Read FAQs, check out a graphic on how to start a new site, look at maps of existing projects in SF, and more!

 The City and County of San Francisco’s Recreation and Park Department is a great resource for urban gardening.
 The Recreation and Park Department supports and manages a program of 38 community gardens (and growing!) on City-owned property, where members can grow produce and ornamental plants for personal use.
 Gardens range in size from a few hundred square feet to thousands of square feet; some offer individual plots while others have shared plots.
 Some gardens also offer demonstration gardening or other instructional programming.
 The Community Gardens Program is a substantial component of the new citywide Urban Agriculture Program.

-Each garden is operated by a group of committed volunteers, and membership fees are often self-imposed to cover common expenses.
-Use our urban agriculture map [link to new map] to find a community garden in your neighborhood!
+Each garden is operated by a group of volunteers who are responsible for assigning plots, managing the wait list, and collecting membership fees which cover common expenses.
+Click here to find a community garden in your neighborhood!

 HOW DO I GET A PLOT AT AN EXISTING GARDEN?